ak-seyam/golang-starter/README.md

 # My Golang Starter

-This is a starter docker files for golang that support debugging and volumesout of the box
+This is a starter docker files for golang that support debugging and volumes out of the box